Consolidated Fund of India

 The significance of the Consolidated Fund of India

-• Revenue from direct taxes: This encompasses income tax collected from individuals and corporate entities.
-It also includes taxes levied on income derived from various sources such as salaries, investments, and business profits.
+• Revenue from direct taxes: Income tax from individuals and corporations, as well as taxes on income from salaries, businesses, and investments.

 Components of the Consolidated Fund of India